awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 1. In the navigation pane, choose **Hosted zones**\.

-1. Choose the name of the hosted zone for the domain that you want to use to route traffic to your CloudFront distribution\.
+1. Choose the linked name of the hosted zone for the domain that you want to use to route traffic to your CloudFront distribution\.

 1. Choose **Create record**\.

+   You can use the wizard to create the records, or choose **Switch to quick create**\.

 1. Specify the following values:
 **Routing policy**